mpvano/FMDeviance/README.md

 Wayland based systems may output lengthy warnings to standard output that X windows features used by this popup menu may not be supported in the future.
 These are annoying, but they may safely be ignored and don't affect operation at this time.

+### Calibration

+In the upper Left corner of the flow diagram, you will find a variable named "calibration".
+In theory, the correct setting for this should be 1.0 since all the demodulation is done digitally and should be accurate.
+If you find that checking against another deviation meter, or Bessel nulls disagrees with this, you can trim the behavior in this variable.

+In line with the old adage about a man with two watches, I find myself vaccillating between setting my own calibration to 1.11 and 1.0, depending on which calibration tool I'm currently using.
+I think I may eventually set 1.04 and try to stop fidgiting with it!

 ### Compatibility

 This may work with other radios that OsmoSDR supports, but I've only tested it with the official RTL-SDR.com version 3 and 4 dongles.